Case Interview Practice

 Metrics that matter

-• Program effectiveness and outcomes.
+• Program impact and effectiveness.

-• Cost per outcome achieved.
+• Cost per beneficiary served.

 • Volunteer engagement levels.

-• Community feedback and satisfaction.
+• Community feedback and satisfaction scores.

 Common mistakes

-• Ignoring the importance of storytelling in their presentations.
+• Overlooking the importance of stakeholder perspectives.

 Practice drills

-• Analyze case studies from successful non-profits.
+• Review case studies relevant to non-profits.

-• Create a list of potential case questions and practice answering them.
+• Create a list of potential questions and practice your responses.

-• Focus on articulating your thought process clearly and confidently.
+• Focus on articulating your thought process clearly.

 Industry-focused consulting case practice preview